-The AGM notice for the Company's Eighteenth ("18th") AGM of the Company was served 30 days prior to the meeting and the AGM was held on 24 May 2017 with the present of all five (5) Directors.
-Board Chairman, Chairman of ARC, Chairman of NC, Chairman of RC and representative of External Auditors were available to response to the questions of shareholders during AGM.
+The AGM notice for the Company's Nineteenth ("19th") AGM of the Company was served more than twenty-eight (28) days prior to the meeting and the AGM was held on 23 May 2018 with the present of all five (5) directors.
+The Board Chairman, Chairmen of the Board Committees and representative of External Auditors were available to response to the questions of shareholders during the AGM.

-The meeting minutes of the 18th AGM held on 24 May 2017 is available on the Company's website at www.smis.com.my.
+The meeting minutes of the 19th AGM held on 23 May 2018 is available on the Company's website at www.smis.com.my.

-KEY FOCUS AREA AND FUTURE PRIORITIES
+FOCUS AREAS AND FUTURE PRIORITIES ON CORPORATE GOVERNANCE